 One of the simplest ways to manage risk is to block file sharing websites including P2P and torrent sites.
 A web filter can be easily set up to block file sharing websites and stop them from being accessed.
 Many web filters can also be set up to block specific file types from being installed, including keygens and other executables.

-Choosing not to block file sharing websites could turn out to be expensive for a company.
-It is far better to block possibly dangerous websites and online activities than to have to cover the cost of removing malware infections and managing with data breaches.
+Choosing not to block file sharing websites in the workplace could turn out to be expensive for a company.
+It is far better to block possibly dangerous websites and online activities than to have to cover the cost of removing malware infections and remediating data breaches.